xkhaib00/digital-electronics-2/lab9-project1/README.md

 ### Team members

-* Rishat Khaibullin (responsible for making joystick and LCD part of project)
+* Rishat Khaibullin (responsible for making joystick and LCD part of project, schematic of project and it description)
-* Marian Dvořáček (responsible for making encoder and LCD part of project)
+* Marian Dvořáček (responsible for making encoder and LCD part of project, flowcharts of all functions)

 ## Hardware description